Lodges and Glamping

 RV at night. credit: Pixabay

-The kids want to go camping and you don’t know where to start.
+If your kids want to go camping, then you need this list.
 After camping with kids for over 15 years, I’m here to say, make it easy for Mom.
-I’ve always kept my comfort level in mind when planning.
-This is my top tip.
-If you need hot water, air conditioning and flushing toilets, you can find those at a campground..
-Here’s my other top tips for camping with kids.
+When planning your camping trip, keep it within your comfort level.
+If you need hot water, air conditioning and flushing toilets, you can find those at a developed campground.
+If you want fun things like chandeliers and billowy down bedding, then consider glamping.
+Here is a packing list for camping trips and other top tips for camping with kids.

 Top Tips for Camping with Kids